lanl-ansi/PowerModelsDistribution.jl/docs/src/engineering_model.md

 # Introduction to the PowerModelsDistribution Data Models

 In this notebook we introduce the engineering data model added to PowerModelsDistribution in version v0.9.0.
-We will give serveral examples of how to use this new data model directly, including new transformations that have become easier with it's introduction, how to convert it to the the lower-level mathematical model that was previously the only user interface we offered, and how to get various types of results using this new model.
+We will give several examples of how to use this new data model directly, including new transformations that have become easier with its introduction, how to convert it to the the lower-level mathematical model that was previously the only user interface we offered, and how to get various types of results using this new model.

 ## Imports